davepinch/pinchy.cc/content/topics/astronomy/constellations/triangulum-australe/Triangulum_Australe_IAU.svg.md

   - triangle
   - star chart
   - SVG
+  - Triangulum Australe (en.wikipedia.org)
 ---
-Far south, small constellation of bright: Alpha Beta Gamma stars & on one side (NW) sits Epsilon.
+> Far south, small constellation of bright: Alpha Beta Gamma stars & on one side (NW) sits Epsilon.
 Delta is outwith NE side and much lesser than the three; deep-space 6025 strays into Norma in north.
 Stunners of Centaurus to west.